RTX/Docker-Workshop/102 Dockerfile Lab/README.md

 The demo is using a NodeJS Express application that listens to port 8080 and return a view counter.

-The counter is stored on the  redis server, and every time the NodeJS Server gets a request it will pull the number from the redis container and will increes the current number by 1.
+The counter is stored on the  redis server (redis container), and every time the NodeJS Server gets a request it will pull the number from the redis container and will increes the current number by 1.

 In this demo We will run 2 separated containers and connect them so they can comunicate.
 <br>
 <br>
+## Step 1
-## Start a redis container
+### Start a redis container

 To run our application we will need a redis container. so lets start one